kislyuk/ensure/README.rst

 doesn't use the assert statement (which is liable to be turned off with the ``-O`` flag), it can be used to validate conditions in production code, not just for testing (though it certainly works as a BDD test utility library).

+If you use Python 3, you can use *ensure* to enforce your function signature annotations: see the ``@ensure_annotations`` decorator below.

 Aside from better looking code, a big reason to use *ensure* is that it provides more consistent, readable, and informative error messages when things go wrong.
 See `Motivation and Goals <https://github.com/kislyuk/ensure#motivation-and-goals>`_ for more.